Online Teaching and Learning

 • Allow recording.

-Before class starts use the waiting room feature to prevent Zoom bombing, but be strategic.
+Before class starts, use the waiting room feature to prevent Zoom bombing, but be strategic.
 For instance, you can add an image or logo and a description.
 Make the image either something representative of your course or you and make the description a curiosity-inspiring question so students are thinking and solving problems as they wait to be admitted to the class.
+You can also collect classroom data from Zoom such as attendance, poll, quiz, and survey data, recordings and transcripts.
+The Zoom Learning Center offers “Collecting Classroom Data” to help you identify useful information and retrieve it.

 Coach and model online netiquette.
 For some netiquette guidelines, you can use in your course check out the teach.ufl.edu website.
-Use this Netiquette Guide for Online Courses (.doc) as a starting point to clarify your course policies regarding expected student behavior.
+Use this Netiquette Guide as a starting point to clarify your course policies regarding expected student behavior.

 Back to Top